mayasharma2110/Treat-Yourself/README.md

 * As a first time user, I want to know the purpose of the site.

-* As a first time user...
+* As a first time user, I want to be able to see products that appeal to me by filtering on the 4 main categories of the site, the subcategories within the 4 main categories and also sorting by price or overall rating.

-* As a first time user...
+* As a first time user, I want to be able to view my shopping basket and update this within the page.

-* As a first time user...
+* As a first time user, I want to be able to purchase products successfully and see these in my profile when logged in.

 #### Returning Visitor Goals

 * As a returning user, I have similar needs of a first time user.

-* As a returning user...

-* As a returning user...

-* As a returning user...
+* As a returning user, I want to rate products I have tried to help other users find good products.

 #### Frequent User Goals

 * As a frequent user, I have similar needs of a first time and returning user.

-* As a frequent user...

-* As a frequent user...
+* As a frequent user, I want to subscribe so that I get my favourite products on a regular schedule that I can choose.

 ### Strategy